aws-samples/sagemaker-ssh-helper/README.md

 The method `is_last_session_timeout()` will help to prevent unused resources and the job will end if there's were no SSM or SSH sessions for the specified period of time.

 Keep in mind that SSM sessions will [terminate automatically due to user inactivity](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-preferences-timeout.html), but SSH sessions will keep running until either a user terminates them or network timeout occurs (e.g., when local machine hibernates).

+Consider also sending e-mail notifications for users of the long-running jobs, so the users don't forget to shut down unused resources.

 Make also sure that you're aware of [SageMaker Managed Warm Pools](https://docs.aws.amazon.com/sagemaker/latest/dg/train-warm-pools.html) feature, which is also helpful in the scenario when you need to rerun your code multiple times.